GuanceCloud/datakit/internal/export/doc/en/inputs/python-profiling.md

 If you are prompted for `sudo` permission, prefix the command with `sudo`.

-py-spy-for-Datakit also supports startup commands directly to Python projects, so that you don't need to specify process PID, and data sampling will be carried out when the program starts.
+py-spy-for-DataKit also supports startup commands directly to Python projects, so that you don't need to specify process PID, and data sampling will be carried out when the program starts.
 The running command at this time is similar:

 ```shell
 py-spy-for-datakit datakit \